withbelay/style/Docs/Languages/Javascript/index.md

 ## **JS Destructuring**

-Destructuing of both objects and arrays is preffered whenever possible.
+Destructuring of both objects and arrays is preferred whenever possible.

 ### **use:**